lotusdblabs/lotusdb/README.md

 ## Community

-Welcome to join the [Discussions](https://github.com/flower-corp/lotusdb/discussions) to connect with LotusDB team members and other users.
+Welcome to join the [Slack channel](https://join.slack.com/t/flowercorp-slack/shared_invite/zt-19oj8ecqb-V02ycMV0BH1~Tn6tfeTz6A) and  [Discussions](https://github.com/flower-corp/lotusdb/discussions) to connect with LotusDB team members and other users.

 If you are a Chinese user, you are also welcome to join our WeChat group, scan the QR code and you will be invited: